Nutty Gluten-Free Bread

 I not only feel this way with running, I feel it with any type of activity: weights, elliptical, and even every day tasks.
 I find myself becoming very tired quickly.
 The docs are investigating my situation full force to make sure I am doing alright and doing their best to “fix” me when they can.

 I will continue to keep you posted as I learn more.
 I know my limits and am doing my best to stay within those limits and not push my body further than it can go right now.
-I have open communication with my body and we keep each other in the loop. :wink: I listen to it when it says cool it, and it listens to me when I say keep it comin’.
+I have open communication with my body and we keep each other in the loop. 😉 I listen to it when it says cool it, and it listens to me when I say keep it comin’.

 Breakfast